Foreign and Commonwealth Office Migrated Archives: The process of removal/destruction

-Ghana achieved independence in 1957 by which time this separation had been successfully effected.
+Ghana achieved independence in 1957, by which time this separation had been successfully effected.
 This process was subsequently codified in what came to be known later as 'Operation Legacy'.
-It was successfully adapted and refined to the context of Malaya, Tanganyika, Uganda and Kenya and other colonies that achieved independence in the 50s and 60s.
+It was successfully adapted and refined to the context of Malaya, Tanganyika, Uganda and Kenya and other colonies that achieved independence in the 1950s and 1960s.
 The operation in the Gold Coast became the blueprint for directives from the Colonial Office to the colonial governors from 1961 onwards.

 Development of Colonial Office policy

 Policy for the destruction or removal of documents in states where the transfer of power was to take place was not initially uniform.
 Mandy Banton, an expert on the 'migrated archives', writes that there are more differences than similarities in many practices in the British Empire's different colonies that evolved locally over many years.
 Individual governors and their staffs had a degree of autonomy.
-Those colonies that became independent in the years up to 1960 - Ceylon (Sri Lanka), Gold Coast (Ghana), Malaya (Malaysia) and Nigeria - discussed the disposal of their government records with the appropriate Colonial Office geographical department and with the Colonial Office Librarian who was responsible for the Office's own archives.
+Those colonies that became independent in the years up to 1960—Ceylon (Sri Lanka), Gold Coast (Ghana), Malaya (Malaysia) and Nigeria—discussed the disposal of their government records with the appropriate Colonial Office geographical department and with the Colonial Office Librarian who was responsible for the Office's own archives.
 Early interest in retaining the records or transferring them to the Colonial Office appears to have been motivated primarily for preservation for historical reference.
 In 1961, responsibility for the 'disposal' of colonial government records was assigned to the Intelligence and Security departments of the Colonial Office.
 These departments worked closely with the Security Service which oversaw intelligence and security matters in the British dependencies.
 It was only then that a standard policy emerged.
 The priorities and the interest in the transfer of the records shifted from archival interest to matters of sensitivity to the Empire's security and the prevention of embarrassment to the UK.
-Banton quotes C.E.R Darby, who was responsible for the transfer:
+Banton quotes C. E. R Darby, who was responsible for the transfer:

-"it does not follow that because one paper in an otherwise innocent file would be embarrassing, if passed on to local ministers, the whole file need be withheld … In the best regulated offices papers have been known to disappear from files leaving no trace but the word 'removed' and a completely illegible signature!"

 Standardised instructions were sent first to the East African dependencies in early 1961, and subsequently to those colonies still to achieve independence.
 The emphasis of the Colonial Office was not primarily on destruction of documents or their transfer to London, but on avoiding passing them to incoming independent governments and peoples who might find information that prejudiced the interests of the departing imperial power.
 Governors were specifically asked to ensure that certain records were not left for ministers and officials in the incoming independent governments, viz. those which: